Welkam! Our 5 Favourite Things To Do In Vanuatu With Kids.

 Our villa on Erakor Island.

-Getting around in Vanuatu
+Getting Around in Vanuatu

 Its easy to get a taxi if you are staying at a resort.
 Taxi’s are everywhere and will often wait outside your hotel or resort.

-A more exciting and much cheaper way to travel around the island is to catch the local buses.
+But a more exciting and much cheaper way to travel around the island is to catch the local buses.

 Ask a local or check with your accommodation for the direction you are wanting to head.
-And enjoy the open windows and island reggae while riding local style!
+Then enjoy the open windows and island reggae while riding local style!
 (It’s do-able with kids, grandparents and even a pram if you’re keen!).

 If you are arriving into Vanuatu with kids it is easy to arrange a pick-up ahead of time with your accommodation.